superfly/docs/getting-started/app-services.html.md

 #### Public apps

-Define a [service](/docs/reference/configuration/#the-http_service-section) in `fly.toml` (or in the case of non-App-platform Machines, in individual Machine configs), making sure the `internal_port` on the service definition is the same port the process is bound to inside the VM.
+Define a [service](/docs/reference/configuration/#the-http_service-section) in `fly.toml` (or in the case of standalone Machines that don't belong to Fly Launch, in individual Machine configs), making sure the `internal_port` on the service definition is the same port the process is bound to inside the VM.
 Without this config, Fly Proxy isn't aware of the service and can't route to it.

 #### Private (Flycast) apps